 Here’s the thing: The ridiculous 48 hour claim on the packaging has nothing to do with deodorant.
 It has everything to do with ineffective, uncreative marketing.

 Allow me to explain.

 The marketing team behind one of the brands decided to use a bigger number on their product (48 instead of 24), to make it look like better value.

 The other brands followed suit.
 So, the number remains, even though it’s now meaningless and totally ineffective.
 No one needs 48 hour protection and having that number no longer generates additional sales, because they all use it.

 As a marketing tactic, it stinks.
 It fails on every level.

 Firstly, if you want to make your product or service stand out from the competition, make it meaningfully different.
 Provide something that adds genuine value.
 Something your marketplace will get additional utility from.

-Secondly, if you want to really stand out, get creative.
-Because the first deodorant brand with the ridiculous 48 hour claim simply moved the dial on the number, every competitor could follow suit almost instantly.
-Any competitive advantage would have quickly been lost.
-So choose something that is harder for others to copy and you will maintain your competitive advantage for far longer.
+Secondly, if you want to really stand out and stay in front, get creative.
+Because the first deodorant brand simply moved the dial from 24 to 48, every competitor could easily follow suit.
+Any marketing advantage was wiped out super-fast.
+So, choose something that’s harder for others to copy.

 Better still, consistently strive to keep improving the value you bring.
 It’s hard to beat a business that operates from that mindset.